Dog gum diseases and 5 vet-approved ways to prevent them

 (Image credit: Getty Images)

 Your dog’s diet can make a difference to their dental health too!
-Studies have shown that the larger kibble size in some dry dog food reduces calculus as dogs have to chew them more thoroughly.
+Studies have shown that the larger kibble size in some of the best dry dog food reduces calculus as dogs have to chew them more thoroughly.
 Diets with added sodium tripolyphosphate also help – this chemical prevents plaque from hardening into tartar.
 In fact, one study showed that dogs fed a diet developed for dental health every day had a 36% reduction in gingivitis compared to the dogs on a normal dry diet.

 There’s also some evidence that dogs fed a home-cooked diet will have worse plaque and tartar than those on a commercial dry diet – even if the commercial diet isn’t specifically designed for dental health.